francksidi-edb/SimilaritySearch-Summarization/README.md

 # Run the application

-Run from the command line
+Run from the command line.
+Copy the logo.png image in the directory in which the python program is running.

 streamlit run pdf_search_bert.py